yesanton/Process-Sequence-Prediction-with-A-priori-knowledge/README.md

 4. Run calculate_accuracy_on_next_event.py file in order to run evaluation of the algorithms.
 The results will be displayed in console as well as the table-like file will be created.

+Supplementary:
+S1.
+The properties_of_logs.py can be run in order to collect general information about the log (that are numbe rof cycles, alphabet size e.c.)
+S2. graph_results.py used to generate graphs on results

 ## Contributors

+This code is supported by Anton Yeshchenko (anton.yeshchenko@gmail.com)

-The code based on the original repository.
+The code based on the original repository (github.com/verenich/ProcessSequencePrediction)

-## License